Fractal Speed

 The fractal is produced at the fractal

 Fractal speed can be demonstrated by drawing the Koch snowflake freehand.
-This is rather slow and timely; a much faster method is with modern computers as shown below.
+This is rather slow and timely; a much faster method is with modern computers, as shown below.
 The speed is thus limited by the processing power of production.
 I have published early entries on the production of the fractal.
 The average modern computer (in 2011) cannot produce many more than 7 iterations – in one view or 'fractal paradigm' – before the computer crashes.
-To produce more, or see more, we must zoom – forward and into and fractal.
+To produce or see more, we must zoom – forward and into the fractal.

 The maximum zoom fractal speed must be 'Maxwell’s' – speed of light.